StreamCo/cloud-coding-challenge/README.md

 The purpose of this challenge is to assess your skills and approach to automated provisioning, deployment and configuration management.

-We ask you to complete the Basic Goals below and deliver the outputs requested.
+Please complete the basic goals below and deliver the outputs as requested.
+You don't need to spend more than a couple of hours on the challenge.

 Additional challenges are available if you have time and want to show us what you can do.